scala/docs.scala-lang/contribute/scala-standard-library-api-documentation.md

 One good way to contribute is by helping us to identify missing documentation.
 To do this, [browse the current API documentationn](http://www.scala-lang.org/api/current/) and identify missing, incorrect or inadequate documentation.
-A good place to start is is package objects for important packages (these often get overlooked for documentation and are a good place for API overviews).
+A good place to start is package objects for important packages (these often get overlooked for documentation and are a good place for API overviews).

 If you find an issue, please log it in the [Scala issue tracker](https://issues.scala-lang.org)